-Article 17(2) - Insect the righter for the quoteen this should be set with care.
-If it is too high, any absolutes niay make it difficult to have a valid meeting.
-If it is too low a small minority may be able to impose its views unreasonably.
-Hote that article its sets out the procedure for dealing with altitudions where the incepting is a quorale.
+Article 17(2) - Insert the figure for the quorum.
+This should be set with care.
+If it is too high, any absences may make it difficult to have a valid meeting.
+If it is too low, a small minority may be able to impose its views unreasonably.
+Note that article 18 sets out the procedure for dealing with situations where the meeting is inquorate.

-Article 18(3) Note that this provision permits the rescribed led meeting to proceed without a quorum being present within 15 amounts of the specified start time.
-It also means that the number of members present in priram or by proxy 15 minutes after the scheduled start of the meeting will to mithe quorum if the quorum required a latticle 17(2) is not achieved.
+Article 18(3) - Note that this provision permits the rescheduled meeting to proceed without a quorum being present within 15 minutes of the specified start time.
+It also means that the number of members present in person or by proxy 15 minutes after the scheduled start of the meeting will form the quorum if the quorum required at article 17(2) is not achieved.

 - (3) The notice must specify the date time and place of the meeting and the general nature of the business to be transacted.
 If the meeting is to be an annual general meeting, the notice must say so.
-The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22. - (4) The notice must be given to all the members and to the directors and auditors. - 16 The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity.
+The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22. - (4) The notice must be given to all the members and to the directors and auditors - 16 The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the charity whichever is the greater